raks07/jarvis-setup/PROJECT_SUMMARY.md

 ## Overview

 I have set up a comprehensive foundation for our Document Management and RAG-based Q&A Application.
-The application consists of three main components, each with a well-defined structure and core functionality implemented.
+The application consists of three main components across four GitHub repositories, each with a well-defined structure and core functionality implemented.

 ## Accomplishments